These are our councillors for the council of the faculty of Social Sciences!

 The same happens when the assignments are handed in through turnitin and e-mail.
 Could be that the teacher decides to print out the assignment anyway because she prefers to read it on paper but this way the amount of printing will be reduced at least to some point.

-Also sorting out the waste is important for a better processing of the waste, but it is important that the sorted waste is also processed separately.
+Also sorting out the waste is important for better processing of the waste, but it is important that the sorted waste is also processed separately.

 - Better opening times of the Student Service Centre

 A complain that a lot of the students at FSW experience is the poor opening times of the Student Service Centre.
 A simple solution would be increasing the opening times.
 The possibilities for the solutions will have to be discussed with the board of the faculty.